Port of Entry

 What’s A Port of Entry ?

 A port of entry refers to several things.
-For instance, it refers to where goods from another nation are accepted into the receiving nation.
+For instance, it refers to where goods from another country are accepted into the receiving nation.
 It also refers to a port where goods purposed for another location are discharged from a particular vessel.
 Finally, a port of entry refers to the weigh station between two states in the United States.
 All the above have a common requirement: legal documentation of the goods in transit.
 For instance, when shipping goods to a foreign country, the port of entry is where you are required to provide customs clearance to ascertain legal entry.

 What Happens At a Port of Entry?